BellowingMeadows/BellowingMeadows/README.md

 1. Music content must be easy to find and come from a variety of available and familiar music platforms.
 2. Tour dates must provide concise, relevant information as well as links to buy tickets.
-3. A Bio section which is entertaining and informative.
+3. The Bio section should be entertaining and informative.
 4. Any photos must be of good quality and engaging.
 5. Contact information must be easy to find.